-Expanding service to eligible individuals-
+Expanding service to eligible individuals

-The target population for FY16 Adult Education services is 1,700 local residents age 16 and over, without a high school diplomas or its equivalency or a lack of English proficiency, and who have experienced barriers to education and/or employment.
-Adult Education services include access to free Adult Basic Education, Adult Secondary Education, English Language Acquisition, Corrections Re-entry Education, Literacy, Test Preparation, Workforce Preparation and Out-of-School Youth workforce development training programs.
+The target population for adult education services include residents age 16 and over, without a high school diploma or its equivalency or a lack of English proficiency, and who have experienced barriers to education and/or employment.
+Adult Education services include access to free Adult Basic Education, Adult Secondary Education, High School Equivalency diploma options, English Language Acquisition, Corrections Reentry Education, Literacy, Test Preparation, Workforce Preparation and Out-of-School Youth workforce development training programs.
 Referral processes are in place with area community-based organizations, the Department of Labor, Vocational Rehabilitation, Local School Boards, and area employers to provide services that assist Adult Education students in reaching their educational and career goals.
 Activities are aligned, and co-enrollment provides students with wrap around services that improve retention and acquisition of certification and credentials.
+The services provided through adult education increase essential basic skills, employability skills, and prepare students with hands-on technical skills training pathways that lead to employment.